MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/20-generative-ai-travel-demo.md

 1. Now try setting clear expectations for the response.
 Enter the following prompt:

     ```prompt
-    What are the top 10 sights to see in Paris.
+    What are the top 10 sights to see in Paris?
 Answer with a numbered list in order of popularity.
     ```

 1. Review the response, which should provide a numbered list of sights to see in Paris.